humanjuan/golyn/README.md

 - Each site has its own `.conf` file, located in the `config/sites` directory.
 - These files define:
     - Domain mappings (e.g., `golyn.local`, `humanjuan.com`).
-    - Static file paths for assets, JavaScript, and styles.
+    - Static file paths for assets, JavaScript and styles.
     - Security settings like allowed origins and HTTPS enforcement.

 E.g., `golyn.conf` contains the settings of the principal Golyn server site, including its domain names and directories.